Tuning the Fermi Liquid Crossover in Sr$_2$RuO$_4$ with Uniaxial Stress: Results

 Spin-orbit coupling (SOC) plays a key role in the physics of \sro.
 As in Refs.~\cite{Zhang2016,Kim2018,Tamai2019,Linden2020,Karp2020}, we take SOC into account in $\HKS$ as a local atomic term in the $t_{2g}$ basis.
 The bare DFT value of the SOC is about \SI{0.1}{eV}.
 However, it is established from both theoretical calculations and experiments~\cite{Zhang2016,Kim2018,Tamai2019,Linden2020} that electronic correlations lead to an effective enhancement of the SOC to roughly \SI{0.2}{eV}.
 The quasiparticle density of states (QDOS) associated with $\HQP$ for unstrained \sro\ for 0.0, 0.1 and 0.2 eV SOC is shown in Fig.~\ref{fig:DMFT-DOS}(a).
 We see that including the (enhanced) SOC moves the vHs closer to the Fermi level.
 As a consequence, the critical strain corresponding to the Lifshitz transition is strongly reduced, an observation also made in Refs.~\cite{Barber2019,Luo2019}.
 By taking the enhancement of the SOC into account, we find a critical strain $\varepsilon_{aa}\sim$-0.5\%, as shown in Fig.~\ref{fig:DMFT-DOS}(b), which is in good agreement with the experimental value of -0.44$\pm$0.06\%~\cite{Barber2019}.
 We note that by taking only the bare SOC into account, the critical strain is nearly a factor of two too large.

 We calculate the magnetic susceptibility $\chiqp(T)$ associated with the non-interacting quasiparticle Hamiltonian $\HQP$ by adding a magnetic field term and placing ourselves in the linear response regime (for details, see \ref{sec:appA} of the Supplementary Material).
 Orbitally resolved results are displayed in Fig.~\ref{fig:DFTchi_orbital}, as a function of temperature and for several values of the strain.
 The $xz,yz$ component has a weak temperature and strain dependence, corresponding to a featureless shape of the density-of-states for that orbital.
 In contrast, $\chiqp_{xy}$ depends strongly on temperature and strain, due to the proximity to a 2D van-Hove singularity, resembling the behavior observed for the Knight shifts.
 For all values of the strain except the critical one, $\chiqp_{xy}$ displays a temperature-independent (Pauli) plateau at low-$T$.
 The temperature below which the plateau behaviour is found decreases as strain is increased, and vanishes at the critical strain.
-On warming to temperatures $T>\TFL$, the susceptibility first increases, as expected from the fact that a large density of states is thermally accessible close to the vHs, and then decreases on further warming.
+On warming to temperatures $T>\TFL$, the susceptibility first increases, as expected from the fact that a large density of states is thermally accessible close to the vHs, and then decreases on further warming. {Secondary to the effect of the vHs, the temperature dependent quasiparticle renormalization also contributes to the decrease in $\chi^{qp}$ above $30$ K, as shown explicitly in the Supplementary Material.}